Stitching awl

-A stitching awl is a tool with which holes can be punctured in a variety of materials, or existing holes can be enlarged.
+A stitching awl is a tool that can puncture new holes or enlarge existing holes in a variety of materials.

 It is also used for sewing heavy materials, such as leather or canvas.

 It is a thin, tapered metal shaft, coming to a sharp point, either straight or slightly bent.

 These shafts are often in the form of interchangeable needles.

-They usually have an eye piercing at the pointed end to aid in drawing thread through holes for the purpose of manual lockstitch sewing, in which case it is also called a sewing awl.
+Awls usually have an eye piercing at the pointed end to aid in drawing thread through holes for the purpose of manual lockstitch sewing, in which case it is also called a sewing awl.

 Stitching awls are frequently used by shoe repairers and other leatherworkers.

-Sewing awls are used to make lock stitches.
-The needle, with the thread in the eye is pushed through the material.
+When sewing awls are used to make lock stitches, thread is first pushed through the eye piercing.

+The needle, with the thread in the eye, is then pushed through the material.

 The thread is then pulled through the eye to extend it.

 As the needle is pushed through the material, the extra thread from the first stitch is then threaded through the loops of successive stitches creating a lock stitch.

 The action is likened to that of a "miniature sewing machine".

 Styles may vary, as they are adapted to specific trades, such as making shoes or saddles.

 They are also used in the printing trades to aid in setting movable type and in bookbinding.

 History

-A small copper awl from a Tel Tsaf grave in Israel is currently the oldest metal object discovered in the Middle East.
+A small copper awl from a Tel Tsaf grave in Israel is currently the oldest (circa 5100 BCE) metal object discovered in the Middle East.